faluciano/travel-tinder/README.md

 ## Why?

 This was part of a hackathon in which we won the prize for the theme of the hackathon.
 We thought it would be a cool idea to make tinder but for traveling in order to have interesting experiences when going abroad.

+## Credits

+The design for the cards was taken from codepen by user Benoit Proulx https://codepen.io/benproulx/pen/EjQMxQ Template for the main site was taken from https://templated.co/hielo